-This feature, enabled as standard, aims to reduce the effect of dithering - a technique used by some graphics cards to improve the perceived quality and color depth of images by diffusing or altering the colour of pixels between video frames.
+This feature, enabled as standard, aims to reduce the effect of dithering - a technique used by some graphics cards to improve the perceived quality and color depth of images by diffusing or altering the color of pixels between video frames.
 The Magic Eye feature increases the frame rate and eliminates unnecessary network traffic by ignoring the color dithering where it occurs.
-If the video source is not noisy or dithered then you can switch off Magic Eye to enable full colour accuracy.
+If the video source is not noisy or dithered then you can switch off Magic Eye to enable full color accuracy.
+Magic Eye mode can remain enabled without penalty for video that does not have dither or noise.